AcademySoftwareFoundation/opencue.io/content/docs/Quick starts/quick-start-linux.md

 To deploy the OpenCue sandbox environment:

-1. Start the Terminal app.
+1. Open a Terminal window.

+2. If you haven't already, add your user account to the `docker` group:

+        sudo gpasswd -a $USER docker

+3. Docker Compose mounts the logging volume for the RQD rendering server on the host operating system under `/tmp/rqd/logs`.
+To create the mount point with the required permissions, run the following command:

+    {{% alert title="Note" color="info"%}}If you skip this step, the root account of the host operating system might incorrectly own the mount point directory.{{% /alert %}}

+        mkdir -p /tmp/rqd/logs

-1. Change to the root of the OpenCue source code directory:
+4. Change to the root of the OpenCue source code directory:

         cd OpenCue

-2. To deploy the OpenCue sandbox environment, export the `CUE_FRAME_LOG_DIR` environment variable:
+5. To deploy the OpenCue sandbox environment, export the `CUE_FRAME_LOG_DIR` environment variable:

     {{% alert title="Note" color="info"%}}You must export all environment